martin-micimo/ansible-haproxy/README.md

 </html>
 ```

-All Error Files will be created in the Subdirectory **errors/** of the Config Directory having the Name `{{ item.state }}.http`.
+All Error Files will be created in the Sub directory **errors/** of the Config Directory having the Name `{{ item.state }}.http`.
 By Default there is a **http-errors** Section in the Configuration that will be used in the **default** Section for all Proxy Sections.

 Since Error Pages are [highly customizable](https://www.haproxy.com/blog/serve-dynamic-custom-error-pages-with-haproxy) please feel free to modify the Template and the `haproxy_error_files` and `haproxy_httperrors_vars` Variables according to your needs.

 ## Configmaps

-HAProxy supports [Configuration Maps](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#7.3.1-map) that are Key Value Pairs seperated by a whitespace:
+HAProxy supports [Configuration Maps](https://www.haproxy.com/documentation/haproxy-configuration-manual/latest/#7.3.1-map) that are Key Value Pairs separated by a white space:

 ```
 example.com           be_default